Chubru/micro-lang/README.md

 # MicroLang

-MicroLang is a programming language designed for [micromashinki/noVax](https://github.com/micromashinki/noVax) and partially compatible with `VAX`.
+MicroLang is a programming language designed compatible with three-address code.

 ## Example